phnmnl/workflow-demo/README.md

 * Please download and import our [VirtualBox](https://www.virtualbox.org/) image: [microservices-workshop.ova](https://www.dropbox.com/s/42olu24n1nmq6x4/microservices-workshop.ova?dl=0) (**username**: phenomenal, **password**: sclifelab).
 In this tutorial we assume that you run all of the commands using this image, so please make sure to import it and to configure it properly.

 >**Note**
->This is a configured Ubuntu 14.04 LTS with all of the software you need in this tutorial: [Terraform](https://www.terraform.io/), [MANTL dependecies](https://github.com/CiscoCloud/mantl/blob/master/requirements.txt), [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [Docker](https://www.docker.com/what-docker).
+>This VirtualBox image is a configured Ubuntu 14.04 LTS with all of the software you need in this tutorial: [Terraform](https://www.terraform.io/), [MANTL dependecies](https://github.com/CiscoCloud/mantl/blob/master/requirements.txt), [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [Docker](https://www.docker.com/what-docker).

-Once you imported the image in VirtualBox you need to open a terminal and generate an ssh-key.
+Once you imported and started the image in VirtualBox you need to open a terminal and generate an ssh-key.

 ```bash
 mkdir ~/.ssh